reflex-dev/reflex-web/docs/library/disclosure/tabs.md

 ### Orientation
 We use `orientation` prop to set the orientation of the tabs component to `vertical` or `horizontal`.
-By default, the orientation will be set to horizontal.
+By default, the orientation will be set to `horizontal`.
 Note that, the orientation prop wont change the visual orientation but will change the functional orientation.
 This means for vertical orientation, the up/down arrow keys moves focus between the next or previous tab, while for horizontal orientation, the left/right arrow keys moves focus between tabs.